Make intelligent spacing decisions inside Client-First. This documentation page explains strategies for applying spacing throughout our project.

 We nest an element inside the spacing wrapper to create space between the nested element and something else.

-Use cases: Utility spacing in general
+Use cases for: Utility spacing in general

 1. Use default global spacing values